-- Employees working remotely may use an internet connection that is less reliable than their work connection; this may be a specific concern if employees work remotely in public places such as libraries, hotels, and cafes.
+- Remote coders may use an internet connection that is less reliable than their work connection; this may be a specific concern if employees work remotely in public places such as libraries, hotels, and cafes.

 - The risk associated with missing or stolen devices such as smartphones, tablets, and laptops containing confidential data.

-- Employees living in common residence cannot be able to operate privately or keep confidential data private.
+- Employees living in common residences cannot be able to operate privately or keep confidential data secure.

 - Employees are not directly monitored while operating remotely; some may have bad and poor working habits that raise safety risks.

 - Remote staff may feel disconnected from their organization which may lead to the disappointment of employees.
 Feeling unhappy with their job or employer can increase the risk that an employee can hack sensitive data or engage in some other form of malicious action.